Files

 Similarly, a list of attributes can be extracted from the secondary data source:

-The main problem to be solved by the workspace is to merge these two lists into a single output schema definition.
+The main problem the workspace must solve is merging these two lists into a single output schema definition.

 The Workspace